Perspective | Remembering the 100th anniversary of Washington’s Knickerbocker theater disaster

 If such a booklet was ever produced, Gibson hasn’t seen it.

-On April 30, the Washington Times newspaper printed the sheet music to a song by local tunesmith Abraham Gamse that it said was “Dedicated to Those to Whom the Knickerbocker Disaster Brought Sorrow.”
+On April 30, the Washington Times printed the sheet music to a song by local tunesmith Abraham Gamse that it said was “Dedicated to Those to Whom the Knickerbocker Disaster Brought Sorrow.”

-The paper described “Try to Forget,” as a “comforting, solacing philosophical song, whose lyric is brightening and cheering.
+The newspaper described “Try to Forget,” as a “comforting, solacing philosophical song, whose lyric is brightening and cheering.
 It breathes a message of hope and optimism which will do everybody good.
 Gamse is one of Washington’s most gifted and prolific composers and it is agreed by critics that ‘Try to Forget’ is his masterpiece.”

 Was it a new song, specially written, or an old song, repurposed?
 Hard to say.
 There’s nothing specific to Jan.
 28, 1922, in the lyrics, which begin:

-Oftentimes you dream of yesterday,/ when the skies above were dull and gray./ Take a tip from one who knows./Just forget your cares and woes….
+Oftentimes you dream of yesterday,/ when the skies above were dull and gray./ Take a tip from one who knows./ Just forget your cares and woes….

 Try to forget that you’re lonely!/Try to forget that you’re blue!/Only remember the happy days you’ve had./They’re coming back to you.